 Henriques & Henriques

 Henriques & Henriques have their wine cellars in the charming fishing village of Câmara de Lobos.
 Unlike other Madeira wine makers, Henriques & Henriques own some of their own vineyards.

 H. M. Borges is a family run business by the fourth generation that continues to store ancient wines in their wine cellars.
 They are based in the centre of Funchal.

 Justino’s is one of the oldest Madeira wine producers and exporters.
-It was a family run business up until 1993.
-From then it partnered with one of the largest French spirit and wines companies to become one of the market leaders in the export of Madeira Wine all over the world.
+It was a family business up until 1993.
+But ever since they partnered with one of the largest French spirit and wines companies, they became one of the market leaders in the export of Madeira Wine all over the world.

 Pereira d’Oliveira is a company which is run by the same family for five generations.
 You can visit their main wine cellars behind the Colégio Church in the centre of Funchal.
 They are open for a free tasting from Monday to Friday between 9.30 a.m. and 6 p.m. and on Saturdays between 9h30 a.m. and 1 p.m.

-Vinhos Barbeito is one of the youngest companies in the business of producing and exporting Madeira wine and is run by the family since 1946.
+Vinhos Barbeito is one of the youngest companies in the business of producing and exporting Madeira wine since 1946.
 Being the youngest they are also considered the boldest in experimenting with their wines and packaging.
-You can visit their modern facilities on a hillside above Câmara de Lobos where you will get a perspective of their unique blend of tradition and modernity.
+You can visit their modern facilities on a hillside above Câmara de Lobos.
+Here you will get a perspective of their unique blend of tradition and modernity.

 More Madeira travel inspiration

 I hope you enjoyed this blog post about Madeira wine and Blandys Wine Lodge in particular.

 For more information about Madeira, head over to our other travel blogs.